MsSam08/MsSam08/README.md

 ## 🚀 About Me

 I'm a passionate Cloud Data Engineer with a strong background in data science, cloud infrastructure, and environmental analytics.
-My work blends scalable engineering with insightful analytics — often with a focus on hydrological systems and climate data.
+My work blends scalable engineering with insightful analytics, often with a focus on hydrological systems and climate data.

 I specialize in designing cloud-native data pipelines and dashboards that turn raw data into actionable intelligence.
-I enjoy working across the stack — from ingestion and modeling to visualization and deployment.
+I enjoy working across the stack, from ingestion and modeling to visualization and deployment.

 ---

 ## 🛠️ Tools & Technologies

-- Languages: Python, SQL
+- Languages: Python, SQL, Java
-- Cloud & Infrastructure: AWS (S3, Lambda, Glue, RedShift, EC2, IAM), Terraform, Docker
+- Cloud & Infrastructure: AWS services, Terraform, Docker
 - Databases: PostgreSQL, NoSQL (MongoDB, DynamoDB)
 - Visualization: Power BI, Tableau
 - Other: Git, Jupyter, Pandas, Apache Spark, Apache Kafka, VSCode